 This particular strain of weed is known as "Charlotte's Web" and is administered orally as an oil and not smoked.
 It contains very little THC — the euphoria-causing element that provides the high from smoking pot — but does contain lots of CDB, the non-euphoric cannabidiol.
-The legislation has been moving up the chain in the Florida House in a bill sponsored by Matt Gaetz ( R-Fort Walton Beach) and Katie Edwards, (D-Plantation) who were joined by state Senator Jeff Clemens (D-Lake Worth) in a public conversation in Tallahassee that was webcast on Justin Sayfie's Sayfie Review blog
+The legislation has been moving up the chain in the Florida House in a bill sponsored by Matt Gaetz ( R-Fort Walton Beach) and Katie Edwards, (D-Plantation) who were joined by state Senator Jeff Clemens (D-Lake Worth) in a public conversation in Tallahassee that was webcast on Justin Sayfie's Sayfie Review blog on Monday afternoon.

 "I never would have thought, coming from Florida's most conservative district, that I'd be into giving pot to kids, but there you are," Gaetz began, explaining that there are 125,000 children in Florida who suffer from intractable epilepsy, some of them suffering up to 30 seizures a night.

 Edwards called the "cornucopia of research" on medical pot "fascinating and enlightening" and said there needs to be more focus on "cannabis-derived therapies."

 There are differences between the House and Senate versions of the bill, with the Senate's bill specifying that the approved pot would be just for children with intractable epilepsy, whereas the House would be less specific.
 Representative Gaetz said as we learn more about the potential for non-euphoric marijuana to help people with PTSD, Alzheimer's or brain cancer, it would be unwise for the Legislature to restrict access to those ailments that we only know about now.

 When asked by Sayfie why there was need for such legislation, Gaetz explained that parents of children suffering from this ailment can't legally use pot at all and have to travel to Colorado or other states where it is legal to take.